 Fast shipping satisfies this need for instant gratification, even if it costs more.

-Value is another interesting one and works differently depending on what you sell and who you sell too.
 Most consumers crave value, and both free shipping and fast deliveries can increase the perceived value of a product – either encouraging urgency of purchase (before losing out) or increasing basket size (to take advantage).

 Post-purchase – tracking and unboxing